rann91/emotion-flex-grid/README.md

 Numeric values will automatically be converted to a pixel value by Emotion.
 You can pass an array of values (specified below for each component) to set values for different breakpoints (mobile-first).
 To skip breakpoints, you can use `null`.
 See the [Customization](#Customization) section for more info on changing the default breakpoints, spacings and other defaults.

+### Responsive display

+Each component has a `display` prop, which can be used to change the css display property.
+You can use this to hide or show elements on specific breakpoints.

 ### <GridWrap \/>

 Use this component to place your content inside a container with a maximum width.
 Will always center horizontally.
 Has a default max-width of _1200px_.